 The webcam is one of the most commonly used utilities of a computer.
 Generally used for video-chatting with your friends or conducting professional tasks over a video conference on platforms like Skype, it has helped millions of users for a long time.
 But it is totally possible for you to have experience glitches and hiccups while using the webcam, like the application freezing upon start.
 There can be a couple of reasons behind your webcam freezing, most of which have a handy solution which you yourself can implement.

-Today, I will be walking you through the most common causes for your webcam to freeze on your Windows 10 computer and how those issues can be rectified.
+Today, I will be walking you through the most common causes for your webcam to freeze, lag or crash on your Windows 11/10 computer and how those issues can be rectified.

 - Workaround in the Registry